CONGREGATION HISTORY

 STATEMENTS

 This history of the church in Lytle is based on one previously compiled (circa 1995) by Dan Pitts.
-Dan is a beloved brother in Christ, who is not only a powerful preacher (retired) and song leader (retired), but has been quite an organizer, citizen, and historian.
-He graciously allowed me to use this history so that we can all meditate on past generations – not quickly forgetting their faith, their work, their dreams, and their struggles.
+Dan was a beloved brother in Christ who has since gone on to his reward.
+He was not only a powerful preacher and song leader, but had been quite an organizer, citizen, and historian.
+He graciously allowed the use of this history so that we can all meditate on past generations — not quickly forgetting their faith, their work, their dreams, and their struggles.

 History written by Dan Pitts (1995) and updated by David Wilkinson (1995-2010)